tsphp/tsphp/README.md

 Type safe PHP: A compile time approach
 =====
 Project has just started do not expect to find here the compiler (not yet).
-Visit the wiki for more information on the project: http://147.88.213.73
+Visit the `wiki<http://tsphp.tutteli.ch/wiki>`_ for more information on the project.